 Refractive Lens Exchange (RLE)

 More and more people are choosing Refractive Lens Exchange (RLE) in order to improve their life quality, more than 50 million intraocular lenses have been implanted throughout the world.
-The RLE is similar to cataract surgery, but the reasons for it are different.
-Indeed, it is ideal for patients whose lens is unable to focus properly to produce clear vision without visual aids.
-It concerns the myopic and strong hyperopic, those who cannot benefit from LASIK or a phakic implant.
+The RLE is ideal for patients whose lens is unable to focus properly to produce clear vision without visual aids (glasses or contact lenses) or also to avoid undergoing a Cataract surgery later on.
+The RLE concerns the myopic and strong hyperopic, those who cannot benefit from LASIK or a phakic implant.

 Refractive Lens Exchange (RLE) price